Course Content

 3) HTTP error pages

-• 500 Internal Server Error: Server/PHP issue — often caused by faulty plugin, theme, or .htaccess.
+• 500 Internal Server Error: Server/PHP issue (faulty extension or .htaccess).

 4) Database errors